 (c) The sending state shall consider victim related concerns.
 Victims’ comments shall be confidential and shall not be disclosed to the public.
 The sending state or receiving state may impose conditions of supervision on the offender to address victim related concerns.

-(b) The receiving state shall respond to requests for offender information from the sending state no later than the 5th business day following the receipt of the request.
+(d) The sending state shall respond to the victim no later than 5 business days following receipt of victim related concerns.

 Click terms below to reveal definitions used in this rule.